-Pearson and deviance $\chi^2$ tests
+Pearson and deviance χ^2 tests

-The sum of Pearson residuals squared is known as the Pearson $\chi^2$ statistic.
-When computed on the basis of 1 per covariate pattern, this statistic has a $\chi^2$ distribution with (j-k-1) df provided that j is much smaller than n (ie on average, the $m_j$ are large). j, being much smaller than n, ensures that the observed probability of the outcome in each covariate pattern is based on a reasonable sample size.
-If j=n (ie binary data), or almost so, the statistic does not follow a $\chi^2$ distribution, so this goodness-of-fit statistic cannot be used.
+The sum of Pearson residuals squared is known as the Pearson χ^2 statistic.
+When computed on the basis of one per covariate pattern, this statistic has a χ^2 distribution with (j-k-1) df provided that j is much smaller than n (ie on average, the m_j are large). j being much smaller than n ensures that the observed probability of the outcome in each covariate pattern is based on a reasonable sample size.
+If j=n (ie binary data), or almost so, the statistic does not follow a χ^2 distribution, so this goodness-of-fit statistic cannot be used.

-The Pearson $\chi^2$ indicates whether or not there is sufficient evidence that the observed data do not fit the model (ie $H_0$ is that the model fits the data).
+The Pearson χ^2 indicates whether or not there is sufficient evidence that the observed data do not fit the model (ie H_0 is that the model fits the data).
 If it is not significant, it suggests that there is no reason to assume that the model is not correct (ie we accept that the model generally fits the data).
 Note In general, goodness-of-fit tests do not have a lot of power to detect inadequacies in the model.

-The sum of the squared deviance residuals computed on the basis of 1 per covariate pattern (ie only applicable to binomial data) is called the deviance $\chi^2$ .
-Note The term deviance $\chi^2$ is used to differentiate this deviance from the deviance computed on the basis of 1 per observation (discussed in Section 16.6.3).
-As with the Pearson $\chi^2$ , it has a $\chi^2$ distribution with (j-k-1) df.
-If either the Pearson $\chi^2$ or the deviance $\chi^2$ are significant, you should be suspicious that the model does not fit the data.
-Example 16.7 shows the Pearson $\chi^2$ and deviance $\chi^2$ for the model presented in Example 16.6.
+The sum of the squared deviance residuals computed on the basis of 1 per covariate pattern (ie only applicable to binomial data) is called the deviance χ^2 .
+Note The term deviance χ^2 is used to differentiate this deviance from that computed on the basis of 1 per observation (discussed in Section 16.6.3).
+As with the Pearson χ^2 , it has a χ^2 distribution with (j-k-1) df.
+If either the Pearson χ^2 or the deviance χ^2 are significant, you should be suspicious that the model does not fit the data.
+Example 16.7 shows the Pearson χ^2 and deviance χ^2 for the model presented in Example 16.5.